San Lorenzo de El Escorial

 Suckling pig (Cochinillo asado)

-Spanish suckling pig (cochinillo asado) is moist and juicy, unlike our Hong Kong (Chinese: 香港) counterpart and is very similar to the Filipino counterpart, blogged in Manila (Maynilà).
+Spanish suckling pig (cochinillo asado) is moist and juicy, unlike our Hong Kong (Chinese: 香港, Hoenggong) counterpart and is very similar to the Filipino counterpart, blogged in Manila (Maynilà).
 The Spanish version use young piglets to emphasise the tenderness of the meat.
 The key difference, is the Chinese style focuses on the crispiness of the skin and literally you discard the whole body and carcass.
 The Spanish pig must be eaten in its entirety, with emphasis on the succulence of the meat and its flavouring.
 The Hong Kong roast is mainly spiced up by soy sauce, mostly placing emphasis on the skin while the Spanish one is flavoured by herbs and woodfire, ensuring the whole pig is evenly flavoured.

-Since we stayed in Madrid, we did not realise we are staying near a world record!
-Sobrino de Botín is officially the oldest existing restaurant in the world, serving its patrons since 1725 CE, which can be attested by the Guinness certificate!
-In spite of the celebrated status of this shop, the restaurant is really cozy, modest and friendly and there's nothing unreachable about this place.
+In spite of the celebrated status of this restaurant, the eatery is really cozy, modest and friendly and there is absolutely nothing condescending about this place.
+Francisco Goya (né Francisco de Goya y Lucientes) washed dishes here as a young man!
 A restaurant of this stature back home or any other place, probably demands more respect, and might only accept certain clienteles with their nose up.
 There was nothing like this here and truly it was another positive experience that I must add.
+It turned out that my trip to El Escorial had suddenly become a subplot.

 Travel Suggestions and Logistics